Brent's method

 In numerical analysis, Brent's method is a hybrid root-finding algorithm combining the bisection method, the secant method and inverse quadratic interpolation.
 It has the reliability of bisection but it can be as quick as some of the less-reliable methods.
 The algorithm tries to use the potentially fast-converging secant method or inverse quadratic interpolation if possible, but it falls back to the more robust bisection method if necessary.
 Brent's method is due to Richard Brent and builds on an earlier algorithm by Theodorus Dekker.
 Consequently, the method is also known as the Brent–Dekker method.

 Modern improvements on Brent's method include Chandrupatla's method, which is simpler and faster for functions that are flat around their roots; Ridders' method, which performs exponential interpolations instead of quadratic providing a simpler closed formula for the iterations; and the ITP method which is a hybrid between regula-falsi and bisection that achieves optimal worst-case and asymptotic guarantees.

 Dekker's method

 The idea to combine the bisection method with the secant method goes back to Dekker (1969).

-Suppose that we want to solve the equation f(x) = 0.
-As with the bisection method, we need to initialize Dekker's method with two points, say a0 and b0, such that f(a0) and f(b0) have opposite signs.
+Suppose that one wants to solve the equation f(x) = 0.
+As with the bisection method, one needs to initialize Dekker's method with two points, say a0 and b0, such that f(a0) and f(b0) have opposite signs.
 If f is continuous on [a0, b0], the intermediate value theorem guarantees the existence of a solution between a0 and b0.

 Three points are involved in every iteration: